microsoft/Intune-ACSC-Windows-Hardening-Guidelines/docs/All Missing Settings.md

 Some of the registry ones are re-writes of @midineenMSFT, re-writing the function to allow it to be duplicated across every file, using variables defined at the start of the script.

-The last seven scripts use registry and secedit to implement the final missing ACSC configurations
+The last five scripts use registry and secedit to implement the final missing ACSC configurations

 | **Policy Name** | **Script Location** |
 | -- | -- |